Abia27/Talking-AI-Chatbot-text-to-speech-in-Python/README.md

-Use Eleven Labs API along with python library.
+Use Eleven Labs API along with python library for text to sppech (pyttsx3).